FelixSchladt/OxideWM/concepts/config_files.md

 ## Conclusion

-After evaluating all aspects the team came to the conclusion to use `YAML` for the config file format and `serde_yaml` to parse it.
+After evaluating all aspects the team came to the conclusion to use YAML as file format and the serde_yaml crate as parser.